Bubblegum Crisis Tokyo 2040: Characters

 Galatea is a secret Boomer Project started by Sylia's father, Dr Stingray.
 She becomes the main antagonist of the series.
-It is revealed in flashback that she was grown from an implant inserted into a young Sylia's brain against Sylia's mother's wishes, that Dr Stingray asked her to go into stasis when she started to function strangely and that she killed Dr Stingray while still complying and that Genon caused the great earthquake in order to seal her in and prevent her contaminating boomers for her own design.
+It is revealed in a flashback that she was grown from an implant inserted into a young Sylia's brain against Sylia's mother's wishes.
+When it was discovered she possessed the capability to destroy all life on Earth, Dr. Stingray tried to force her back into stasis, but she kills him, forcing Genom CEO Quincy Rosenkroitz to use an emergency device to cause the Great Kanto Earthquake in order to seal her and prevent her from contaminating boomers for her own designs.
 When she is initially seen, she has an appearance like that of a prepubescent Sylia.
 She is released from stasis by Mason and rapidly matures from her childlike appearance to an adult almost identical to Sylia.
-After her plans are revealed her hair turns black and her eyes change to red.
+After her plan to wipe out the human race is revealed, her hair turns black and her eyes change to red.
 Late in the series, her mind begins maturing and she begins questioning the meaning and purpose of her existence.
-At the end of the series, Priss helps her find her path, and Galatea, in turn, saves Priss's life.
+At the end of the series, Priss defeats her, and Galatea, as a showing of respect, saves Priss's life and sends her back to Earth.